gorilla-devs/ferium/README.md

 - Modrinth Mods
   - `ferium add-modrinth project_id`
-  - Where `project_id` is the slug or project id of a mod
+  - Where `project_id` is the slug or project id of the mod
-    - For example, [Sodium](https://modrinth.com/mod/sodium) has slug `sodium` and project id `AANobbMI`
+    - For example, [Sodium](https://modrinth.com/mod/sodium) has the slug `sodium` and a project id `AANobbMI`
-    - You can find the slug in the website url (`modrinth.com/mod/<slug>`) and the project id at the bottom of the left sidebar under 'Technical information'
+    - You can find the slug in the website url (`modrinth.com/mod/<slug>`), and the project id at the bottom of the left sidebar under 'Technical information'
-  - So, to add [Sodium](https://modrinth.com/mod/sodium) to your profile you should run `ferium add-modrinth sodium` or `ferium add-modrinth AANobbMI`
+  - So to add [Sodium](https://modrinth.com/mod/sodium), you should run `ferium add-modrinth sodium` or `ferium add-modrinth AANobbMI`
 - CurseForge Mods
   - `ferium add-curseforge project_id`
   - Where `project_id` is the project id of the mod
-    - For example, [Terralith](https://www.curseforge.com/minecraft/mc-mods/terralith) has project id `513688`
+    - For example, [Terralith](https://www.curseforge.com/minecraft/mc-mods/terralith) has a project id `513688`
     - You can find the project id at the top of the right sidebar under 'About Project'
-  - So, to add [Terralith](https://www.curseforge.com/minecraft/mc-mods/terralith) you should run `ferium add-curseforge 513688`
+  - So to add [Terralith](https://www.curseforge.com/minecraft/mc-mods/terralith), you should run `ferium add-curseforge 513688`
 - GitHub 'Mods'
   - `ferium add-github owner name`
   - Where `owner` is the username of the owner of the repository and `name` is the name of the repository (both case-insensitive)
     - For example [Sodium's repository](https://github.com/CaffeineMC/sodium-fabric) has the id `CaffeineMC` and `sodium-fabric`
     - You can find these at the top left part of the repository's page as a big 'owner / name'
-  - So, to add [Sodium](https://github.com/CaffeineMC/sodium-fabric) you should run `ferium add-github CaffeineMC sodium-fabric` (again, case-insensitive)
+  - So to add [Sodium](https://github.com/CaffeineMC/sodium-fabric), you should run `ferium add-github CaffeineMC sodium-fabric` (again, case-insensitive)

 ### Upgrading Mods

 > Warning: upgrading will empty your output directory before downloading mods

 Now after adding all your mods, run `ferium upgrade` to download all of them to your output directory.
-This defaults to `.minecraft/mods` where `.minecraft` is the default Minecraft resources directory, you don't need to worry about this if you play with Mojang's launcher (unless you change the resources directory, of course).
+This defaults to `.minecraft/mods`, where `.minecraft` is the default Minecraft resources directory.
+You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory).
 You can choose to pick a custom output directory during profile creation or [change it later](#profiles).

-If Ferium fails to find a compatible version of a mod, it will print it's name in red and give a reason.
-It will continue downloading the rest of the mods and will exit with an error.
+If Ferium fails to find a compatible version of a mod, it will print it's name in red and give a reason.It will continue downloading the rest of the mods and will exit with an error.
 See the [advanced section](#advanced) for more information.

 ### Managing Mods

 You can see all the mods in your current profile by running `ferium list`.
 If you want to see more information about them, you can run `ferium list -v` or `ferium list --verbose`.
-You can remove some of your mod by runnning `ferium remove` and selecting the ones you would like to remove by using the space key and pressing enter once you're done.
+You can remove any of your mod by runnning `ferium remove`, selecting the ones you would like to remove by using the space key, and pressing enter once you're done.

 #### Advanced

-If some mod is compatible with your profile but Ferium does not download it, then [create an issue]((https://github.com/theRookieCoder/ferium/issues/new)) if you think it's a bug.
+If some mod is compatible with your profile but Ferium does not download it, [create an issue]((https://github.com/theRookieCoder/ferium/issues/new)) if you think it's a bug.
 Or else, you can disable the game version or mod loader checks by setting `check_game_version` or `check_mod_loader` to false in the specific mod.
 For example, [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei) does not specify the mod loader for older minecraft versions such as `1.12.2`.
 In this case, you would disable the mod loader check like so
 ```json
 {